Skip to main content Skip to navigation

 Formerly, the Department of the Treasury had the discretion to distribute awards to whistleblowers but not the obligation to award payments.
 Payments were capped at $150,000 and, as such, were said to have little impact on money laundering enforcement.

-Certain limitations in the new law may, however, have the effect of lessening the impact of the whistleblower awards.
+Certain limitations in the law may, however, have the effect of lessening the impact of the whistleblower awards.
 The monetary sanctions on which rewards will be calculated exclude payments for forfeiture of assets, restitution, and victim compensation.
 This may significantly limit the size of a whistleblower award because large forfeiture judgments are generally sought by the government when resolving BSA/AML matters.

 Expanded Protections for Whistleblowers